 John Pennekamp Coral Reef State Park

-There are corals in all colors and the reef has more than 500 different fish, some of them very bright in colors like parrot fish that is turquoise and angelfish that is yellow and striped.
+Corals exist in all colors and in addition 500 different fish, many of them bright in colors like the turquoise parrot fish.
+The angelfish again is yellow and striped.

 Drive from Miami to Key West: Tavernier